LeamHall/conversationalCoding/Compiled/Foundations.md

 ### Simple variables

-Define a variable that uses the global string.
+Define a variable that uses the global scope string.
   Print the variable.

 ### Errors